terop/env-logger/README.md

 a database with the required tables must exist before the application can be started.

-Users and Yubikeys are added to the `users` and `yubikeys` tables respectively before running the application.
+Users are added to the `users` tables respectively before running the application.
 This can be done with the `scripts/add_user.py` script.
 In order the install the necessary dependencies you need [pipenv](https://github.com/pypa/pipenv).
 Install dependencies themselves with `pipenv install` command in the `scripts` directory and run the script with `pipenv run python3 add_user.py <arguments>`.

 A user's password can be hashed with the `(hashers/derive "<password>")` command in a Clojure REPL where the `buddy-hashers` library is installed and imported as `hashers`.

+## Authentication

+This application supports both password and WebAuthn based authentication.
+Both methods work independently of each other and currently cannot be combined into a two factor authentication mechanism.

+To register a WebAuthn authenticator go the `<app url>/register` page when logged in.
+There you can register as many authenticators as needed.
+When an authenticator has been registered it can be used on the login page.

+Note that WebAuthn login offers the login challenge for one authenticator at a time so using the authenticator multiple times is needed if multiple authenticators are registered.
+A challenge for the most used authenticator(s) is offered first.

 ## Configuration